Payment and billing questions

 Housing account history, current charges and balance are available at all times to students via the online Statement of Account.
 If a student has designated authorized users, they can view the Statement of Account via the Guest Portal.

-A deposit is required for every student living with HFS.
-Students applying for HFS residence halls and apartments will be asked to make a deposit payment of $500 in order to submit an application unless the student has been approved for deposit deferment (see below).
-Students applying for family housing will pay a deposit of $500 after an apartment has been assigned and before moving in.
-Family housing applicants are not required to pay the deposit until they are assigned.
+A pre-payment is required for every student living with HFS.
+Students applying for HFS residence halls and apartments will be asked to make a pre-payment of $500 in order to submit an application unless the student has been approved for pre-payment deferment (see below).
+Students applying for family housing will pay a pre-payment of $500 after an apartment has been assigned and before moving in.
+Family housing applicants are not required to pay the pre-payment until they are assigned.

-Students who are approved for a Pell Grant or State Need Grant do not have to pay a deposit to submit an application or accept a family housing apartment.
-The deposit must still be paid, but it will be charged in two installments of $250, to be paid along with the quarterly housing charges for the first two quarters of occupancy.
+Students who are approved for a Pell Grant or State Need Grant do not have to pay a pre-payment to submit an application or accept a family housing apartment.

 No invoices will be mailed, and payments are due as scheduled without further demand or notice.
 Account alerts are sent to students via email on a monthly basis on or around the 23rd of each month.